-Directorships held in other listed entities currently and during the three prior years to the current year: Speedcast International - Independent Non-Executive Chairman (appointed to the Board in 2013 and as Chairman in 2014), formerly Director of CIC Australia (now part of Peet Limited)
+Directorships held in other listed entities currently and during the three prior years to the current year: Speedcast International - Independent Non-Executive Chairman (appointed to the Board in 2013 and as Chairman in 2014), Independent Non-executive Chairman, CommsChoice Group Ltd, formerly Director of CIC Australia (now part of Peet Limited).

-Other Directorships and interests - Chairman of the National Arboretum Foundation, Director of Total Energy Pty Limited
+Other Directorships and interests - Chairman of the National Arboretum Foundation, Director of Total Energy Pty Limited.